CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/EPFL-runai-setup/README.md

     └── _idea       # To contain the project .idea.
 ```

-You can then specify the `PYCHARM_PROJECT_CONFIG_LOCATION` env variable with your submit command to maintain
+You should then specify the `PYCHARM_PROJECT_CONFIG_LOCATION` env variable with your submit command to maintain
 your IDE and project configurations.

 **Option 1**:

 1. Submit your job as in the example `submit-examples/remote_development.sh` and set the environment variables to
     - Open an ssh server `SSH_SERVER=1`.
-    - Optionally, preserve your config `PYCHARM_PROJECT_CONFIG_LOCATION`
+    - preserve your config `PYCHARM_PROJECT_CONFIG_LOCATION`
 2. Enable ssh forwarding.
 3. Then follow the instructions [here](https://www.jetbrains.com/help/pycharm/remote-development-a.html#gateway).